yiisoft/yii2/docs/guide/start-installation.md

 > Info: If your application will run in a shared hosting environment where you do not have permission to modify its Web server configuration, you may still adjust the structure of your application for better security.
-Please refer to the [Shared Hosting Environment](tutorial-shared-hosting.md) section for more details.
+Please refer to the [Shared Hosting Environment - page absent](tutorial-shared-hosting.md) section for more details.

 ### Recommended Apache Configuration <a name="recommended-apache-configuration"></a>